Evan Rodriguez

 Rodriguez grew up in North Bergen, New Jersey and played football at North Bergen High School.

 Professional career

-2012 NFL Draft

-He was drafted in the fourth round, and number 111 overall in the 2012 NFL Draft by the Chicago Bears.

 Chicago Bears

+He was selected in the fourth round with the 111th overall pick in the 2012 NFL draft by the Chicago Bears.

 On May 8, Rodriguez signed a 4-year contract with the Chicago Bears.
 In 2012, Rodriguez appeared in 12 games with five starts, catching four passes for 21 yards.

 On June 10, 2013, Rodriguez was released.

 Miami Dolphins

 On June 11, 2013, Rodriguez was signed by the Miami Dolphins.
 Rodriguez was cut from the Miami Dolphins on September 1, 2013.

 Buffalo Bills

 The Buffalo Bills signed him on November 4, 2013.
 On August 29, 2014, they released him in their finals cuts for the 53-man roster.

 Tampa Bay Buccaneers

 Tampa Bay Buccaneers signed him to their practice squad on November 25, 2014, after Jorvorskie Lane was ruled out for the rest of the season.